 Useful Scottish words are alive and well.
 Try them out!

-Gin ye daur, hae a keek at a pucklie o Scottish words.
+Here's a fascinating list of authentic words the Scots use.
+And a completely separate list of Gaelic words.
+Gin ye daur, hae a keek at them.
 Dinna be blate - or aabody will jalouse ye’re a gype.
-(Hey, how am I doing here?)
+(Hey, how am I doing here?
+Of course Scots is a language, not just an accent.)

 How do the Scots speak?